asfarsadewa/pspm/README.md

 # Pilih Sendiri Petualanganmu (Choose Your Own Adventure)

 An interactive storytelling application built with Next.js 15, where users create characters and make choices that shape their adventure.
-The app uses Claude 3.5 Sonnet to generate dynamic, contextual story content in Indonesian language.
+The app uses Google's Gemini 2.0 Flash to generate dynamic, contextual story content.

 ## Tech Stack